This post contains affiliate links. Please read our disclosure policy.

 - 1 tsp salt

-- ½ tsp of pepper, onion powder, and dried parsley
+- ½ tsp ground pepper onion powder, and dried parsley

 - Olive oil